To many, it seems like there’s no way you can get started flipping houses without at least a little money of your own.

 Order some business cards from Vista Print and start networking.
 Surround yourself with people who are actually doing what you want to be doing.
 Immerse yourself in the local real estate market.
 If you are going to places where people like this hang out, then you’re in the right place.

 The people you meet at networking events are usually the best places to find potential partners as well as funding for your no money house flips.
-And as long as you stay open to it, you’ll absorb tons of information from these people; more you could ever learn by doing a Google search.
+And as long as you stay open to it, you’ll absorb tons of information from these people; more than you could ever learn by doing a Google search.

 Here are a few suggestions to get you started networking: